Generalising Aumann's Agreement Theorem: Aumann's Original Argument

+where $C$ plays the role of a common knowledge operator.
+We will see in a minute that demanding common knowledge imposes strong restrictions on the set of events and consequently restricts the possible probability assignments available to the agents.

-To fully appreciate the agreement theorem, its implications and the generalisations we want to carry out here, we need to go through a few definitions first.
-We need a formal mathematical background where one can talk about knowledge and common knowledge - that is another influential by-product from~\cite{Aumann76}.
-It will become clear that Aumann's theorem follows directly from this mathematical model for knowledge we pass to describe.
+Before we delve into the agreement theorem and its implications, as well as the generalisations we aim to make, it is crucial to establish some definitions first.
+To discuss knowledge and common knowledge, which are influential by-products of Aumann's work~\cite{Aumann76}, we need a solid translation of these concepts into a mathematical model.
+It will become clear that Aumann's theorem follows directly from this mathematical model for knowledge that we now describe.